Prashasta762/Prashasta762/README.md

-This is a simple Text Editor I am Making using Python Tkinter
+Hello Everyone!
+My name is Prashasta Vaish and I am interested in Python and learning JS.
+You contact me on prashastavaish.8c@gmail.com